Protests in Indian capital after 9-year-old girl allegedly raped and murdered

 "The daughter of a Dalit is also the daughter of the nation," tweeted Rahul Gandhi, a member of parliament and the former president of India's main opposition party, on Tuesday.

 According to India's National Crime Records Bureau, more than 32,000 cases of alleged rape were reported in the latest available figures from 2019 -- one rape roughly every 17 minutes.
-But experts say that the real number is likely much higher, owing to the shame attached to sexual assault and the social barriers faced by victims.
+But experts say that the real number is likely much higher, owing to the shame attached to reporting sexual assault and the social barriers faced by victims.

 The number skyrockets when taking into account other crimes against women, like sexual harassment, voyeurism, attempted rape or other types of assault.